SME Micro Loan in Singapore

 • all financial assets

-To access micro-loan in Singapore for SMEs, companies must have made a profit in one of the last two approved financial statements or, in the event of a loss, this must not exceed 10% of turnover.
+To access microloans in Singapore for SMEs, companies must have made a profit in one of the last two approved financial statements or, in the event of a loss, this must not exceed 10% of turnover.

 After registering, you can book the guarantee: the tax code, company name, legal form of the company, PEC (certified e-mail), e-mail, and the amount of the operation must be entered.
 The system will issue an identification code and a booking receipt, which the beneficiary can print.

-This is only the first step: once the guarantee has been booked, it will be up to the beneficiary to find a lender, who can confirm the online booking within the next 5 days.
+This is only the first step: once the guarantee has been booked, it will be up to the beneficiary to find a lender who can confirm the online booking within the next 5 days.

 It is also possible to make more booking requests, without exceeding 35 thousand Singaporean dollars, the maximum funding limit.

 This measure is particularly suitable for those who are unable or unwilling to apply for a “traditional” loan.
-The measure in fact provides that the Guarantee Fund intervenes without any economic-financial evaluation of the final beneficiary.
+The measure provides that the Guarantee Fund intervenes without any economic-financial evaluation of the final beneficiary.

-The guarantee covers small and medium-sized enterprises that would have difficulty obtaining credit: in a period of crisis, such a measure is the lifeblood for companies that need liquidity and for those who want to start their own micro-entrepreneurial activity.
+The guarantee covers small and medium-sized enterprises that would have difficulty obtaining credit: in a period of crisis, such a measure is the lifeblood for companies that need liquidity and for those who want to start their micro-entrepreneurial activity.

 Be careful, however, not to get confused: the Guarantee Fund does not directly disburse the funds, but acts as a “guarantor”, precisely, between the companies and the lenders.